CodingLife1024/blog-content/the-falling.md

 <img src="https://github.com/CodingLife1024/blog-content/blob/main/images/fall1.jpg?raw=true" alt="Alt text" width="100%" height="auto">

 At the heart of the film is Lydia Lamont (played by Maisie Williams, of The Game of Thrones fame).
 She and her best friend Abbie Mortimer (played by Florence Pugh, from Midsommar) are both 16 and are partners in crime and love.
+Lydia